-The sight of his wife dressed in pyjamas by early evening or the unsightly 'onesey' just didnt do it for him.
-Of course, the new woman obviously not interested in that type of attire was of course into sexy clothing finished off by the lingering perfume, manicured and polished toe nails emerging from a pair of coloured stilettos.
+The sight of his wife dressed in pyjamas by early evening or the unsightly onesie just didn't do it for him.
+Of course, the new woman (not interested in that type of attire) was into sexy clothing finished off by the lingering perfume, manicured and polished toenails emerging from a pair of coloured stilettos.
 This without doubt magnified the problems at home.

-The deceit had become exhausting, the guilt was suffocating him, the family weekends at home were more isolating and he felt more confused.
-After explaining both parties had fallen 'in love' with each other, he further explained that they were both feeling 'stuck' as they were both married.
+The deceit had become exhausting.
+The guilt was suffocating him.
+The family weekends at home were more isolating, and he felt more confused.
+After explaining both parties had fallen 'in love' with each other, he further explained that they felt 'stuck' as they were both married.
 It seemed even with this new found 'love', both parties were reluctant to leave their marriages.
-I concluded both were 'stuck' in the dance of deceit yet gripped with the passion and fantasy that the intimate nights provided.
+I concluded both were 'stuck' in the dance of deceit, yet gripped with the passion and fantasy that the intimate nights provided.

 I further concluded that the fantasy of the ideal woman or man in the bedroom perhaps should remain exactly what it is, 'a fantasy', escapism from what had become an unfulfilled existence at home.

 My point is that marriage and relationships need constant nurturing, love, energy and input.
 Time management with working lives and managing children and finding quality time for a couple has to be in place.